-From May 2016 through October 2016, these bonds are earning a fixed rate of 0.26% interest.
-However, this rate only lasts for the first six months and it drops to a fixed rate of .10% thereafter.
+From November 2018 through April 2019, these bonds are earning a fixed rate of 0.50% interest.
 Before you write off savings bonds, consider this: The government also sets an inflation rate for bonds.
 This rate, which will change every six months, ensures that you never lose money due to inflation.
-Even in periods of deflation (like right now) the bond’s composite rate (the combined fixed interest rate and inflation rate) is never allowed to go below 0.00%.
+Even in periods of deflation, the bond’s composite rate (the combined fixed interest rate and inflation rate) is never allowed to go below 0.0%.

-For now, CDs may be the better long-term bet interest-wise, but if inflation starts to rise sharply, that might not always be the case, especially if you can invest for a long time.
+For now, CDs may be the better long-term bet interest-wise.
+But if inflation starts to rise sharply, that might not always be the case.

 On the surface, a Series EE savings bond is a lot like Series I: You get the same tax benefits and can buy them in the same values.
 They mature in the same time frame, you can’t redeem them for at least a year, and you pay the same interest penalty during the first five years.

 Unlike Series I bonds, EE bonds are currently paying a fixed interest rate of 0.10%.
-Still nothing to write home about, but if you can hold on to your EE bond for two decades, the U.S. Treasury guarantees it will double in value — so if you put away $5,000, after 20 years, suddenly you’ll have $10,000.
+Still nothing to write home about, but: If you can hold on to your Series EE bond for two decades, the U.S. Treasury guarantees it will double in value after 20 years — so if you put away $5,000, after 20 years, suddenly you’ll have $10,000.
 That’s ultimately an APY of around 5% — a lot juicier than 0.10%.

 Of course, only you can decide whether you’re willing to part with your money for that long.
-You could always buy a five-year CD, then reinvest the money depending on what interest rates are doing.
-In general, very low interest rates like today’s make EE bonds a better deal — but they’re also unlikely to stay so low for the next two decades.
+You could always buy a five-year certificate of deposit, then reinvest the money depending on what interest rates are doing.
+In general, a period of low interest rates (like the present) makes EE bonds a better deal — but they’re unlikely to stay low for two decades.

 Treasury Bills, Bonds, and Notes

 You can buy a variety of securities directly from the government, and since Uncle Sam backs these investments, your risk is negligible.
-Like the savings bonds above, you’ll also pay no state or local taxes on them.
-There is no penalty for selling before they mature, though commissions may apply if you use a broker.
+Like the savings bonds above, you’ll also pay no state or local taxes on the interest.
+There’s no penalty for selling before they mature, though commissions may apply if you use a broker.

 - Treasury bills are for the short term — they range from four weeks to one year.
 You buy them in multiples of $100, but at a discount.
 When the term is over, you receive face value.
-One-year Treasury bills have netted roughly 0.3% to 0.4% in August 2015 — for now, you can do better with a one-year CD, as long as you’re willing to shop around.
+One-year Treasury bills have netted roughly 2.4% to 2.6% in April 2019 — this is in line with high-yield savings accounts.

 - Treasury notes can be bought for two-, three-, five-, seven-, and 10-year terms, also in multiples of $100.
 Interest is paid semi-annually.
 Two-year notes have recently yielded roughly 2.5%.
 Current conditions are similar across the lending spectrum, though this is not the case in all economic climates.
-As of the same reporting period, 10-year notes have yielded 2.14% to 2.28%.
-Right now, there are five-year CDs that are competitive with those 10-year rates with the added bonus of locking up your money for only half the time.
+As of the same reporting period, 10-year notes have yielded 2.7%.

 - Treasury bonds are longer-term investments that mature in 30 years.
 They are also sold in multiples of $100 with interest paid semi-annually.
 Recently, yields have hovered just under 3%, beating five-year CDs — but you’ll need to lock your money up for a lot longer.